How to Cancel App Store Subscriptions via iOS and iTunes

 Cancel a Subscription on a Mac

 Sometimes using a computer is just simpler.
-If you’re using a Mac follow these instructions:
+If you’re using a Mac open the App Store and follow these instructions:

 What if You Don’t See the Subscription?